gvwilson/sensibleadventures/bookster/bookster.md

 and re-formed.
 She yelped and threw up her arms even as the view steadied again.

-"Oh, well done," Thomas murmured appreciatively.
+"Oh, well done," Thomas murmured appreciatively as his jacket made round circles of delight.
 The panes to the left and right showed what they had a moment before, but the one in the center had pulled the view closer.
 Instead of mountains a hundred gallops away, they were looking at a neat town from what appeared to be no more than a tenth of that distance.
 Buildings made of gray brick and roofed with dark slate shingles stood around a paved square as large as the one outside the Hardeck.
 A flat-topped pyramid stood in the square's center, two stories tall and crowned with six pillars of dayglass as tall as Erileine.
 The only sign of life was a lone jay that fluttered away even as they watched.

-"That looks like the one on the peak," Klaues said, pointing at the pyramid.
+"That looks just like the one up on the peak," Klaues said, pointing at the pyramid.
 "Same shape, same flat top…"

-"Amazing," Thomas said, ignoring the Hett to run a gentle fingertip across the window.
-"This is beautiful work.
-Korrandarrenduk?"
+"It's amazing," Thomas said, ignoring the Hett to run a gentle fingertip across the window.
+"Who did it---Korrandarrenduk?"

 The captain shook his head.
-"Ip of Seyferte.
-There was another one at Aft Landing, but some Bantangui pirate smashed it to bits about a hundred years ago."
+"Rinchen of Trunggar.
+There was another one at Aft Landing, but some Bantangui raiders smashed it to bits about a hundred years ago."

-The pattern on Thomas's jacket froze for a moment.
-"May he be reborn to misery a thousand thousand times," the magician said, smoothing his lapels as gently as someone would pet a frightened cat.
+The pattern on Thomas's jacket froze at his words.
+"May they be reborn to misery a thousand thousand times," the magician said, smoothing his lapels as gently as someone would pet a frightened cat.
 "Do you mind me asking its price?"

 The captain shrugged.
 "My name.
 And I can't ever leave the mountain."

 "Ah."
 Thomas nodded sympathetically.
-"Ip was never one to use a pin when a lance would do."
+"Rinchen was never one to use a pin when a lance would do."

 "*La*, captain, can you move the focus?"
 Razi interrupted.